priyanshuguptaiitg/bitpe/README.md

 # BitPe : A Wallet of Bitcoins

-Basically, this is responsive and dynamic website which can be seen at https://pgupta.me/ or https://remaining-trackers.000webhostapp.com
+Basically, this is responsive and dynamic website which can be seen at https://pgupta.me/ (prefer this) or https://remaining-trackers.000webhostapp.com (secondary)

 Steps to use this website locally :